Operation Khukri: Buildup

-The role of 2 Para (SF)
+The role of Indian and UK Forces

 The mission was conducted in a classical VUCA environment, in the absence of geographical information, using tourist maps and borrowing equipment from friendly nations.
-2 Para (SF) collected valuable intelligence by conducting reconnaissance and inserting its commandos for seven days at a stretch into the camp in disguise, prior to the launch of the operation, to map the area, carry out liaison and collect intelligence which enabled the planning and execution of what would become one of the most daring special operations conducted by the Indian Army on foreign soil.
+B squadron (22 SAS) collected valuable intelligence by conducting reconnaissance and inserting personnel in the area.
+Prior to the launch of the operation areas were mapped and UKSF and Indian forces liaised collecting intelligence which enabled the planning and execution of what would become one of the most daring operations conducted by the Indian Army on foreign soil.

 The units at Kailahun were informed of the plan, and constantly kept in touch with the HQ through satellite phones.
 The operational plans were conveyed in Malayalam to overcome RUF monitoring of communications.
 Since the operation required insertion by helicopters, the two companies at Kailahun were required to fall back 500 metres from the town itself, and secure two helicopter landing zones.

-On 15 Jul 06:00, before first light, 80 special forces personnel from 2 Para (SF) were inserted into enemy territory by two British Chinook helicopters.
-The air assault was carried out under adverse conditions, with heavy rain and poor visibility, and without air and artillery support which had to be withdrawn at the last minute due to the inclement weather.
-The flight time of 25 minutes was extended to 50 minutes and the team commander of 2 Para (SF) stuck to his commitment despite the danger of getting daylighted and having to fight without external support.
-Forty SF personnel were inserted close to village Jimila (2514), another thirty-four were inserted at the Bandajuma track junction (2512), and the remaining six were inserted inside the hostage camp to enable the extrication of military observers and others.
-Last-minute changes in plan and the cancellation of MI-8 helicopters meant that the young lieutenant of the Special Forces had to personally inform the change in plan and lead the break out column until the centre of the town.